Could I Get an Abortion Without Anyone Knowing?

 - Post-abortion bleeding

-- The pregnancy hormone (HCG) decreases gradually, and therefore remains present in her system for 4 – 6 weeks.
+- The pregnancy hormone (HCG) decreases gradually, and is therefore still traceable for 4 – 6 weeks.

 The desire to abort without anyone knowing could lead you to think about DIY abortions.
 Then – so you hope – absolutely no one would need to be included.

-Caution: Self-induced abortions are associated with serious risks.
+❗️Caution: Self-induced abortions are associated with severe risks.
 Medical professionals have the expertise and experience to keep you safe.
-For the sake of the woman, DIY abortions are often prohibited by law.
+For the woman's sake, DIY abortions are often prohibited by law.
 Sometimes, women wait too long to expose their secret after a failed abortion.
-At that point, any medical attention would come too late.
+At that point, medical attention may come too late.

 Pregnant – I Don’t Want Anyone to Know – Now What?

-At this point in time, you may be wondering whether it would be better if no one knew about the pregnancy.
-You may be considering a secret abortion, rather than having to face the reactions of those around you.
+At this point, you may wonder whether it would be better if no one knew about the pregnancy.
+You may be considering a secret abortion, rather than facing the reactions of those around you.
 Either decision would create an emotional burden for you.

 You may like to try these three things: